harshitg123/Dogs_tinder/README.md

 # TinDog_Ideal_Startup
-basic use of HTML and CSS
+Understanding basic use of HTML and CSS